-This topic lists the SNMP traps that are sent during a suspending-event notification.
-These alerts are sent by the active and standby management server.
+These SNMP traps that are sent during a suspending-event notification.
+The traps are sent by the active and standby management server.

-Configuration change SNMP indicates that a session has transitioned to a Severe status due to an unexpected error.
-This event is raised only for an error with peer-to-peer remote copy (PPRC) processing.
+Suspending-event notification SNMP traps indicate that a session has transitioned to a Severe status due to an unexpected error.